In 1910, Harry Houdini, the world's biggest live act, came to Melbourne. He performed magic, flew a plane, and jumped into the Yarra River.

 Unsuccessful flight attempts were made on March 17.

-But the following day, Houdini was able to get his plane aloft.
+The following day, Houdini was able to get his plane aloft.
 He recorded a flight time of 2 minutes and thirty seconds, with a maximum height estimated at about 100 metres.

 Decades later, historians would unearth a claim disputing Houdini’s hold to this record.